gkm2164/gkm2164.github.io/index.md

     * Deployed to the Administration of Department of Software Engineering in SKKU

 * Project: Recovering family trees for slaves during Joseon Dynasty
-    * The project was conducted by Academy of East Asian studies in SKKU; helped in making a supporting tool that suggests the relations of slaves during the Joseon Dynasty
+    * Data engineer project to recover family relations during the Joseon Dynasty with CSV format data (95,000 slaves' information)
-    * The input was given as csv format and contained 95,000 slaves’ information, such as their master, father, and age.
-However, since the data referred to reports that were published over 600 years ago, most of the  input data was corrupted and removed.
+    * Used the frequent itemset mining algorithm and used and the method suggested relations for approximately 9,000 ~ 10,000 slaves
-    * The frequent itemset mining method was used and the method suggested relations for approximately 9,000 ~ 10,000 slaves
+    * PHP, MySQL for suggestion tool and Excel for data inspection

 #### Part Time Lecturer